texample-42/linear-algebra-library/matrix-lib/README.md

 -Interfață Python

 ## License
-This project is licensed under the MIT License - see the [linear-algebra-library](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🧠 Exemple
 ```python